InstruQuest Inc. Scientific Instruments R&D

 - High performance R&D tool for product testing and development

-- Open-design for easy customization to address specific requirements
+- Open-design for easy customization to address specific

 - Excellent resolution for large pore sizes